+- A: You don’t have to be a foodie to enjoy food tours.
 Most food tours are on foot, giving you the opportunity to stroll through different neighborhoods and observe the architecture, historical landmarks, and the way people live all the while listening to entertaining and informative stories, facts, and anecdotes from your guide.
-Each restaurant, cafe, bakery, market, and food stall will let you taste a piece of what makes a place unique and special.

-1. Maine Foodie Tours
+1. Maine Day Ventures

 Some tours are offered year round, such as the 3-hour Old Portland Culinary Walking Tour or the Portland Happy Hour Tour.
 Others are seasonal, offered from May to October, such as Portland: Old Port Lunchtime Lobster Crawl or Portland: Lunch and Aquaculture Cruise on Casco Bay.